How to Merge GPX Files: Free Tool + Python + GPSBabel Guide (2026)

 Large File Sizes

 GPX files with high-frequency recording (1-second intervals) can get big.
 A full day of 1-second recording produces roughly 86,400 points per track.
-A week-long trek could have 500,000+ points across multiple files.
-Our online tool handles large files well, but for very large merges, Python or GPSBabel will be more reliable.
+A week-long trek can easily reach 500,000+ points across multiple files.
+The browser-based merge option handles large files well, but for very large batches, Python or GPSBabel is typically more reliable.

 Best Practices for Merging GPX Files

-Choose the right merge strategy.
-Keep tracks separate for multi-day hikes so each day is visible.
-Consolidate for activities that were accidentally split.
+- Choose the right strategy.
+Keep tracks separate for multi-day hikes, consolidate when an activity was accidentally split.

-Verify on a map.
-After merging, import the result into Google Earth, Strava, Komoot, or another mapping tool to make sure everything looks correct.
+- Verify on a map.
+Import into Google Earth, Strava, Komoot, or another mapping tool to confirm everything looks right.

-Preserve metadata.
-Add a descriptive name and description to the merged file so you remember what it contains six months from now.
+- Preserve metadata.
+Add a clear name and description so the merged file is still understandable later.

 Real-World Merge Scenarios